maximeburri/slurmwebapp/README.md

 The application is only in french for the moment.
 Furthermore, he works only with the resource management *SLURM*

 ## Architecture
 Client-side is a Bootstrap/AngularJS project.
-Server-side is a NodeJS project which receive WebSocket(SSL) JSON messages by client and execute SSH commands on cluster.
+Server-side (gateway) is a NodeJS project which receive WebSocket(SSL) JSON messages by client and execute SSH commands on cluster.

 The server is a NodeJS script and use SSH2, ExpressJS, Socket.io.The client is based on dashboard rdash-angular(https://github.com/rdash/rdash-angular).